Arlenbly/Marigold-Moon/Documentation/personas-userstories-interactionflows.md

 Post-condition: Laura has found a services that fits her needs and has booked it

-1. Jenna navigates to Marigold MoonHealing
+1. Laura navigates to Marigold MoonHealing
 2. Marigold Moon Healing presents a home page
-3. Jenna clicks on the white services button in the center of the blue navbar
+3. Laura clicks on the white services button in the center of the blue navbar
 4. Marigold Moon Healing displays the service page
-5. Jenna reads the services info in the center of the page
+5. Laura reads the services info in the center of the page
-6. Jenna clicks on the white book now button in the navbar
+6. Laura clicks on the white book now button in the navbar
 7. Marigold Moon Healing redirects to the booking site displaying the serves and their prices
-8. Jenna selects the service that she wants
+8. Laura selects the service that she wants
 9. The scheduling site shows a calendar and times available for the service
-10. Jenna finds a date and time that works for her and clicks it.
+10. Laura finds a date and time that works for her and clicks it.
 11. The scheduling site provides a questionnaire for Jenna to fill out prior to her appointment
-12. Jenna fills out the form and submits it
+12. Laura fills out the form and submits it
 13. The scheduling site emails Jenna with a confirmation